Avery Haines: Awards

 In 2002 and 2005, Haines' television programme Health on the Line won Gemini Awards for Best Talk Series.
 In 2005, she was nominated for a Gemini in a hosting/interviewer category.

 In 2013, Haines' Inside Story won the Media Award by the Tema Conter Memorial Trust, for "Best In-depth Television Reporting", by the Radio Television Digital News Association (RTDNA) and the Canadian Medical Association Media Award, a Special Mention for "Excellence in Health Reporting" for Inside Story: 'Dystonia'.

 In 2014, Inside Story was nominated for three Canadian Screen Awards including Best Local Reportage and Best News Information Segment.

 In 2015, Haines received a Canadian Screen Award nomination for Best Local Reportage for When the Blue Line Flatlines.

 In 2018, she was nominated for two RTDNAs for documentaries shot by herself in Liberia and Iraq: My Penpal: The Warlord's Wife and Two Kilometres to Terror: Life and Death Under ISIS.
 The latter documentary, filmed by Haines when she was embedded with the Iraqi Special Forces in West Mosul, also won the RTDNA Dave Rogers Award for Long Feature (Large Market).

 In 2019, Haines won the RTDNA Dan MCArthur Award for "Investigative Journalism" for W5: No Witnesses, and the Innocence Canada Tracey Tyler Award for Justice for the Wrongly Convicted for W5: An Indigenous man's quest to clear his name.

 In 2020, Haines won the Canadian Screen Award for "Best Host or Interviewer, News or Information" for W5: The Narco Riviera and "Best News or Information Program" for W5: the Baby in the Snow.
 Haines also won the RNAO "Best in-depth Feature" for the investigation W5: Inside a COVID-19 intensive care unit.

 In 2021, Haines won the Canadian Screen Award for "Best News or Information Program" for the W5 investigation The Invisible Man.
 Haines also won the RTDNA for "News Information Program" for W5 Prisoner in Paradise.

 In 2022, Haines won the Canadian Screen Award for "Best Host or Interviewer, News or Information" for her work on the W5 documentary A Town Divided.

 In 2023, Haines won the Canadian Screen Award for "Best Host or Interviewer, News or Information".
-Haines was also awarded the Canadian Screen Award for the W5 documentary "Best News or Information Segment" for the investigation for the The Humboldt Driver.
+Haines was also awarded the Canadian Screen Award for the W5 documentary "Best News or Information Segment" for the investigation for The Humboldt Driver.

 In 2024, Haines was nominated for the Canadian Screen Award for "Best Host or Interviewer, News or Information".
 W5 won the Canadian Screen Award for "Best News or Information Segment", Narco Avocados.
 W5 Narco Avocados was also awarded the RTDNA for "Best News Information Program".

 In 2025, W5 won the Canadian Hillman Prize for Broadcast for its investigation Narco Jungle: The Darién Gap.
 This documentary also won the Canadian Screen Award for "Best News or Information Program".
 Haines also won the Canadian Screen Award for "Best Host or Interviewer, News or Information".